hgsy/hgsy/README.md

 <h4 align="center">
   I'm a student in the School of Software at Hallym University, currently working as an undergraduate researcher at MMCLAB.
-  I'm focusing on various deep learning concepts and techniques, with a particular interest in biomedical Computer Vision.
+  I'm focusing on various deep learning concepts and techniques, with a particular interest in Biomedical Computer Vision.
 </h4>

 <div  align= "center">